BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             # A list of dependencies including every value within your component that’s used inside your function.
     # Working:
         # On the initial render, useCallback returns the function (not call!) we have passed.
-        # During subsequent renders, it will either return an already stored fn  function from the last render (if the dependencies haven’t changed), or return the function we have passed during this render.
+        # During subsequent renders, it will either return an already stored function from the last render (if the dependencies haven’t changed), or return the function we have passed during this render.

 6. useRef:
     # Usage:
         # It allows us to reference a value that persists across renders but does not trigger re-renders when it changes.
         # In react when we update a state variable, it triggers a re-render of the component.
 However, there are cases where we need a mutable value that can be updated without causing the component to re-render.
 This is where useRef comes into play. useRef provides a way to store a value that persists across renders, but updating this value doesn’t cause the component to re-render.
         # When we use a normal variable in react(without state), it will reset to its initial value everytime the component renders.
-Because it doesnt have a state persist its values.
+Because it doesnt have a state persisting its values.
 But with useRef we can achieve this.
         # This means refs are perfect for storing information that doesn’t affect the visual output of your component.
     # Syntax:
         # const ref = useRef(initialValue)